Port Vell Aerial Tramway: History

 The tramway was intended to be an attraction at the 1929 Barcelona International Exposition, a World's fair.
 The Air Rail San Sebastian-Miramar, S.A. was incorporated and obtained the royal licence to build and operate the tramway.
 The manager of the project was Juan Rodriguez Roda.
-The towers were designed by the architect Carles Buigas and built by Material para Ferrocarriles y Construcciones S.A..
+The towers were designed by the architect Carles Buïgas and built by Material para Ferrocarriles y Construcciones S.A..
 The tramway was built by Bleichert, at that time a company with a worldwide reputation, which had just completed the Aeri de Montserrat.
 However, the size of the project was underestimated and the tramway did not open until 12 September 1931.

 Initially, the tramway consisted of two sections with two cars each.
 The cabins travelled from the terminal stations to Torre Jaume I and back, with one haul rope for the total length to move all four cabins.

 All hopes for a commercial success of the venture were annihilated in the Great Depression and in the Spanish Civil War (1936–1939).
 Torre Jaume I was used as a look-out and a machine gun post.
 The tramway was heavily damaged and reduced to the rusting towers.
 One of the two surviving cabins was transferred to Aeri de Montserrat, which started to operate again in 1940.
 There were discussions to demolish the installation completely.
 Eventually, Friedrich Gründel, Bleichert's chief engineer during construction, succeeded in establishing Teleféricos de Barcelona, S.A..
 In 1960, Torre Sebastià reopened with a new restaurant at its top, followed two years later by Torre Jaume I. In 1963 the tramway reopened with only two cabins, which travelled along the total length and through the top of Torre Jaume I. After Gründel's death ownership changed several times, commercial returns diminished and the technical status deteriorated.
 The authorities had decided to close it, when, in 1996, Barcelona decided to redevelop Port Vell and to build the World Trade Centre.
 The tramway was also renovated and it reopened in 2000.